kriti0987/AirCanvas/README.md

 7. Use machine learning algorithms to recognize and classify different gestures (mediapipe).

 8. Process the recognized gestures and trigger relevant actions or events.
-(NumPyand deque).
+(NumPy and deque).

 9. Zero(0) degree angle gesture between Thumb and Indexfinger leads to stop drawing on specific location.